drdn/slides/PITCHME.md

 <h2>@css[text-black](How do I keep myself from getting overwhelmed?)</h2>
 @snapend

 Note: So, I admit, I'm probably not helping you here.
+But we're going to move away from talking about where and how to find resources, and talk about recognizing bad habits that emerge when undertaking a new project.

 ---